 During the beginning of the pandemic, people spoke of the return to normalcy.
 The time has long since passed.
 They now use words like “the new normal” and what it would look like.

-Florida and Texas have lifted their restrictions on masks and other COVID protocols.
+Florida, Texas, and other states have lifted their restrictions on masks and other COVID protocols.
 Love it or hate it, it’s happening.

 In veterinary practice, there is no one-size-fits-all solution to COVID-19 regulation that can be applied to all conditions and practice styles.
 But, there are some tips that can help you during these strange and difficult times.

 If you’ve been providing curbside service, you’re probably already following a number of new safety precautions and additional efforts for efficacy purposes.
 When you progressively switch your practice from curbside to inside, those protocols—the majority of which you’ll need to keep for the near future—will continue to describe the ‘new normal.’

 The switch to curbside may or may not be appreciated by your practice staff.
 If your practice has benefited from the move, you can now decide whether or not to keep elements of curbside service available when your state reopens.

 Of course, this was in place for safety purposes, but some veterinary offices have decided to continue curbside for reasons other than health and safety.
 Veterinary practices have expressed their desire to maintain this type of interaction to reduce friction among clients and staff, along with the ability to help pets remain calmer (we all know the stress that comes along with a vet visit for quite a few dogs and cats).